 She has been closely engaged with the Electroacoustic Music Studio Krakow, Kinema Ikon group and Simultan, Media Art Association, Timișoara.
 Currently, she is based in the T10 artist collective, Berlin.

-A project developed by SIMULTAN.org and is part of the National Cultural Program "Timișoara - European Capital of Culture in 2023", funded by the Timișoara Municipality through the Projects Center.
+A project developed by SIMULTAN.org, and is part of the National Cultural Program "Timișoara - European Capital of Culture in 2023" funded by Timișoara's Municipality through the Projects Center and the Center for Culture and Art of Timiș County fom public funds allocated by the Ministry of Culture.

 Part of